 Parents /carers are invited to view any resources and discuss any concerns they have over any curriculum content within our PSHE curriculum provision.
-Arrangements can be made by contacting Miss S Fardoe (KS2) or Miss Rogers (KS1) PSHE leaders in the first instance.
+Arrangements can be made by contacting Mrs S Pashby, PSHE leader in the first instance.

 Training needs of staff are regularly reviewed to ensure that staff delivering safeguarding aspects of PSHE or online safety have the appropriate knowledge and skills.